trinodb/trino.io/index.md

         <img src="/assets/icon-trusted.png" class="icon-image float-left" />
         <div class="feature-title">Trusted</div>
         <p>
-            Presto is used for for critical business operations, including financial results for public markets, by some of the largest organizations in the world.
+            Presto is used for critical business operations, including financial results for public markets, by some of the largest organizations in the world.
         </p>
       </div>